zackrspv/frameworks/ai/gpu-infra.md

 # GPU Infrastructure for AI Workloads

-## 🏢 Context
+## Context
-Most startups jump into AI infra blind: they overspend on cloud GPUs, underestimate networking, or get locked into hyperscaler contracts.
-My approach has been battle-tested scaling clusters from single-GPU rigs → multi-node, multi-GPU clusters running real-time inference.
+Most startups burn cash on GPUs because they don’t know better.
+They jump to H100s on AWS, rack up insane bills, and then wonder why their margins suck.
+I’ve scaled clusters from single cards to multi-node rigs running real-time inference.
+Here’s what actually works.

-## 🔧 Principles
+## Principles
-- **Right-size first** – Never start with H100s.
-Start with A6000s or A100s depending on workload.
+- Start with what fits your workload.
+You don’t need H100s out the gate.
+A6000s or A100s will get you far cheaper.
-- **Mixed-use clusters** – Dedicate GPUs (1–2) for training, others for inference.
-Scale only when utilization hits 70%+.
+- Mix usage until revenue justifies split clusters.
+One or two cards for training, the rest for inference.
-- **Scale stepwise** – 2 → 4 → 6 → 8 GPU clusters.
-Don't leapfrog ahead without profit margin to justify.
+- Scale step by step.
+2 GPUs, then 4, then 6, then 8.
+Don’t leap ahead unless profit margins cover it.
-- **Separate training vs. inference** – Long-term goal: clusters dedicated to each, but mixed until revenue allows.
+- Long term, training and inference belong on separate clusters... but until you’ve got recurring revenue, keep it mixed.

-## 📈 Example
+## Example
-- 3× RTX A6000 cluster: 1 GPU dedicated to training, 2 to inference.
+- 3x RTX A6000 cluster.
+One GPU running training jobs.
+Two on inference.
-- Scaled to 4× A6000: 2 training, 2 inference.
+- At 4x GPUs, split it evenly: 2 training, 2 inference.
-- Medium-term: dual 4× A100 servers at $4,998/mo for faster fine-tuning.
+- When profits cover it, add dual 4x A100 servers at ~$5K/month.
+Faster fine-tuning, way more efficient.
-- Long-term: 3× 8× A6000 clusters, split between training + inference once profit margins justify.
+- Long term target: three 8x A6000 clusters.
+Dedicated training on one side, inference on the other.
+Only when client revenue makes it worth it.

-## 💡 Lessons
+## Lessons
-- Revenue before scale.
+- Revenue comes before scale.
-- Profit margin dictates infra growth.
+- Margins decide infra growth, not hype.
-- GPU scaling isn’t about raw power — it’s about balancing **speed, cost, and client deliverables**.
+- Scaling GPUs isn’t about raw power.
+It’s about balancing speed, cost, and client deliverables.